 This company's Estée and Bobbi are counted among some of the closest friends to women worldwide.
 Estée Lauder sells cosmetics, fragrances, and skin and hair care products, with brands including upscale Estée Lauder and Clinique, as well as professional Bobbi Brown and luxurious Tom Ford beauty and fragrance lines.
-Its products are sold in upscale department stores, specialty retailers, online, and 690 company-operated single-brand stores and 130 multi-brand stores.
+Its products are sold through its network of upscale department stores, via specialty retailers, and online.
 Estée Lauder operates a chain of freestanding retail stores (primarily for its M.A.C, Origins, and Aveda brands).
 Fabrizio Freda, a veteran of Procter & Gamble, heads Estée Lauder as CEO.

 Estée Lauder products are sold in more than 150 countries and territories.
 The Americas (primarily the US) is the company's largest market, representing more than 40% of sales.
 Europe, the Middle East, and Africa combined accounted for more than a third.